Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 7. Practice, practice, practice

-Having your puppy understand how to walk nicely on a leash as well as other manners for when you’re out and about takes time.
+Training a puppy to walk on a leash, as well as other manners for when you’re out and about takes time.
 Remember to keep training sessions short and positive.
 Offer lots of treats, praise and play for a job well done.
 If your pup seems tired or unfocused, don’t try to train through it.
 Let them rest or do something else and come back to training when you’re both ready to work.
-This advice goes for you too – training when you’re tired, frustrated or having a bad day rarely yields the results you want.
-Try to practice a few times a day.
-Puppies have very short attention spans so 10 minutes a few times a day will have a big impact.

 Once you get your pup’s attention, offer praise.
 If you’re using a clicker, click and treat the moment your dog looks back to you.
 If you are not clicking, be sure to let them know verbally that looking back to you is exactly what you like and reinforce that with a positive, “Yes!”

-9. There will be times when your puppy isn’t listening to you or you feel like you’re getting nowhere.
+There will be times when your puppy isn’t listening to you or you feel like you’re getting nowhere.
 Try not to get frustrated with your puppy – they’re learning a lot.
 Not just about walking on a leash but about how the world works.

-If your puppy isn’t listening during a training session, start by trying to redirect them to something else to get their attention back.
-If that doesn’t work take a break and come back to the skill you were trying to work on.
+If your puppy isn’t listening during a leash training session, start by trying to redirect them to something else to get their attention back.
+If that doesn’t work, take a break and come back to the skill you were trying to work on.
 Like us, puppies can get overworked or even bored with doing the same thing over and over.

-Choosing the right leash and collar for your puppy
+Choosing the right collar for your puppy

 To start teaching your new puppy some leash manners, you’ll want to start with the right equipment.
-If you aren’t sure which of these collars is most appropriate for your pup, consult a knowledgeable dog trainer.
+If you aren’t sure which of these collars or harnesses is most appropriate for your pup, consult a knowledgeable dog trainer.

 This is the most basic type of collar that you see on most dogs.
 The collar is flat to the dog’s neck and can be made out of nylon, polyester or leather.
 The buckle can be made out of plastic or metal and they’re usually adjustable to make sure you get a good fit for your pup.
 ID tags and proof of rabies tags can be attached to a D-ring on these collars.

-Sometimes as an all in one with the leash attached, the slip collar can be easily put on and taken off your pet.
+Sometimes as an all-in-one with the leash attached, the slip collar can be easily put on and taken off your pet.
 Many slip collars have a rubber stopper to prevent them from overtightening.
 You should not leave your pet unsupervised in this style of collar as there is a choking risk.

 These collars have an extra “loop” and tighten when the dog pulls.
 They then relax when the dog stops.
-They can be helpful for dogs who pull or frequently slip their flat collars.
+Martingale collars can be helpful for dogs who pull or frequently slip their flat collars.
 They are considered safer than choke or prong style collars.
 If your dog has a large neck and a small head, this might be the right collar for your dog.

-• Head collar
+Head collar

 These collars loop over your dog’s muzzle and can help stop strong pullers.
-While they don’t “teach” your dog not to pull they do reduce their pulling power.
+While they don’t teach your dog not to pull, they do reduce their pulling power.
 This is because dogs can’t put as much muscle into their muzzles as they can their bodies.
 Popular brands include the Gentle Leader and the Halti Head Collar.

 These harnesses go around your dog’s body and the leash clips on their backs between their shoulder blades.
 Harnesses can come in handy for dogs who have skin issues or can’t wear a collar on their neck for whatever reason.
-When fitted properly your dog should not be able to slip out of a harness.
+When fitted properly, your dog should not be able to slip out of a harness.
 The downside to using a rear clip harness when walking is that they can encourage your dog to pull.
 This is because when your pup pulls they’ll create some pressure and their instinct will be to pull into the pressure.
 This is the reason why sled dogs wear this type of harness when they are pulling a sled – the opposite of the behavior you want when you’re teaching your puppy to walk on a leash.

-This type of harness has the leash attaching in the middle of your dog’s chest.
+This type of harness has the leash attached in the middle of your dog’s chest.
 When your dog pulls in a front clip harness, their attention is redirected to you.
 Unlike the rear clip harness, this type of harness discourages pulling.
 A popular brand of front clip harness is the Easy Walk harness.

 Choosing the best leash

 There are a few things to take into consideration when choosing a leash for your dog.
-The first, is the length of the leash.
+The first is the length of the leash.
 Some cities and states have laws requiring leashes be no longer than 6 feet long.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.